IMMERSIVE DESIGN THEORY - "THE AGENCY AGENCY".

 1. Start with the “Why”

 Not just what they’re doing, but why it matters to them, in that moment, in that world.
 Emotional motivation always trumps mechanical motivation.
-“If you don’t deliver this letter, your friend will make a terrible mistake” hits far harder than “If you don’t deliver this letter, the simulation ends.”
+“If you don’t deliver this letter, your friend will make a terrible mistake” hits far harder than “If you don’t deliver this letter, we end the experience.”
+Adding an emotional modifier to an objective means the consequences are remembered, and taken a little more seriously.
+Of course, guests still know that these things don't matter though.
+Not in the real world.
+So what about giving guests an emotional response that will follow them?
+A sense of accomplishment, dread, fear.
+Emotions like that don't fade away so quickly.

 2. Avoid Empty Stakes

 High-stakes scenarios like world-ending disasters sound good on paper.
-But in practice, they’re hard to deliver convincingly—especially in a 60-minute experience.
+But in practice, they’re hard to deliver convincingly, especially within the timeframe of an experience.
 If you want the guest to believe the world is ending, you need to:

 Build emotional stakes (who will they lose?)